solobits/solobits.github.io/about.md

   FullStack | Mobile App | Flutter | Lumen | Contributer | Learner
 </p>

-The name’s John… Nelson John. 😎 Flutter and Lumen Shaken, Not Stirred.
-(I don’t care if it makes no sense 😛) The Dev community has given a lot and this website is me trying to give back and contribute to the community.
+The name’s John… Nelson John. 😎
+The Dev community has given a lot and this website is me trying to give back and contribute to the community.

 I am passionate about programming.
 Self-taught I started programming at the age of 10 using Visual Basic.
 Writing readable and maintainable code is what I pride myself on.
 Mobile App Development on Android and iOS is what my main interest is.